Can A Personal Loan Affect Your Taxes?

 Can You Use A Personal Loan To Pay Your Taxes?

 If you have a large tax bill that you can’t afford to pay, you can take out a personal loan to pay your taxes.
-The interest you pay on a personal loan may be much lower than the interest and penalties the IRS charges, keeping your costs down.
+You may get a lower interest rate on a personal loan that costs you less than the penalties the IRS would charge.

-You can also work with the IRS on a short-term repayment plan that gives you 180 days to pay the total bill or set up a long-term payment plan that breaks up your payments over a longer period.
+You can also work with the IRS on a short-term repayment plan that gives you 180 days to pay the total bill.
+Or you can set up a long-term payment plan that breaks up your payments over a longer period.
 Remember, though, that the IRS still charges interest and penalties when you are in a payment arrangement.

 While an IRS payment plan doesn’t hurt your credit score, using a personal loan or credit card may affect your score.